thealinamichelle/pe-projects/alina/journal.md

 	- flex-grow
 - time allocation - hyperfocus vs distracted
 - planning out projects accurately
+- github
+	- how to ensure it's up to date

 #### Goals
 - I would love to turn an "html adventure" into a narrative svg mini-game.